 As was typical at the time, the land was divided into quite small lots of around 17 perches or a bit over 400 square metres.
 This was to encourage the sale of multiple small lots to make up a large block at a higher total price than a single large lot.
 It also enabled purchase by small investors.
 They were just over the 16 perch minimum size specified by the 1884 Undue Subdivision of Land Prevention Act.

-“Dorra Tor” stands on 3 of these small lots on Laura Street.
-The street was probably named after William Stephens’ sister.
+“Dorra Tor” stands on 3 of the small lots on Laura Street.

 One of the 3 subdivisions, portion 11, was sold to a George Simpson a year after the estate went on sale.
 Portions 12 and 13 were purchased 7 years later again in 1898 by Hender Underwood, a storeman.
 In the increasingly difficult economic climate, the lots moved slowly.